LarkspurCA/androidweardocs/always.rst

 Customize the Ambient Display
 ------------------------------

-A full implementation of Always On requires switching to a very simple UI during the ambient mode.
-Optionally, you can periodically update the display during ambient mode.
+When the wearable enters ambient mode you change the display to a minimum power theme.
+Informational content should be changed to white or grey content on a black background.
+Controls are hidden.
+On return to the interactive mode, you reverse the changes to display everything with full colors and brightness.

 Handle Ambient Mode Transitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the watch enters ambient mode you change the display to a minimum power configuration.
-Informational content is still displayed, but with white or grey content on a black background.
-On return to the interactive mode, you reverse the changes to display full colors and brightness.
-You handle entry into ambient mode by implementing onEnterAmbient, and return to interactive mode by implementing onExitAmbient.
-The following example changes the background to black ant the text to white with antialias disabled.
+Handle entry and exit from the ambient mode by implementing onEnterAmbient and onExitAmbient respectively.
+The following entry example changes the background to black and the text to white with antialias disabled.

   .. code-block:: java